polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 4. Check the _"Folder"_ checkbox to make sure we create a _folder_ and not a file
 5. Click _"Create"_

+Notice, if you've followed some of the previous hands on tutorials, you might already have this folder, at which point you can ignore the above, and move onwards to the next task.
-This creates a new folder called _"tutorials"_ inside your _"modules"_ folder.
+The above creates a new folder called _"tutorials"_ inside your _"modules"_ folder.
 Then do exactly as follows.

 1. Click the _"tutorials"_ folder
 2. Click the _"New"_ button